scriptin/topokanji/README.md

     今下白勺的云牛物立小
     文矢知入乍作聿書学合

-Final lists can be found in [`lists` directory](lists).
-Lists are only differ in order of kanji.
+These lists can be found in [`lists` directory](lists).
+They only differ in order of kanji.
 Each file contains kanji, grouped by 10 per line, starting from simplest.

-You can use them to build an [Anki][] deck or just as a guidance.
-There are few options:

-- `aozora.txt` - if you're learning Japanese language primarily to be able to read Japanese novels
+There are few options (see [Used data](#used-data) for details):

+- `aozora.txt` - ordered by kanji frequency in Japanese fiction and non-fiction books
-- `news.txt` - if you want to read news in Japanese
+- `news.txt` - ordered by kanji frequency in online news
-- `twitter.txt` - if you want to chat with your friends from Japan
+- `twitter.txt` - ordered by kanji frequency in Twitter messages
-- `wikipedia.txt` - if your goal is to be able to read documents in Japanese
+- `wikipedia.txt` - ordered by kanji frequency in Wikipedia articles
 - `all.txt` - combined "average" version of all previous.
 This one is experimental, I don't recommend using it

+You can use these lists to build an [Anki][] deck or just as a guidance.

 ## What is a properly ordered list of kanji?